 - The capacity of your PC is used at its highest potential when overclocked because it gives you the most possible FPS when you play video games.

-- In short, what an expensive PC does, the cheaper PC with overclocked CPU does the same but at a lesser price.
+- In short, what an expensive PC does, the cheaper PC with an overclocked CPU does the same but at a lesser price.

-But as overclocking helps your CPU a lot in performing several tasks at once, it brings some risks too to the table.
+But as overclocking helps your CPU a lot in performing several tasks at once, it brings some risks to the table.
 We are listing some of the issues down here.

 - Overclocking always comes with risks; one of them is overheating your transistors.
 That also implies the current leakages within your PC, and this is not good for your PC at all.

-- Modern PCs don’t consume a lot of power because they are well equipped with good hardware.
+- Modern PCs don’t consume a lot of power because they are well-equipped with good hardware.
 But still, if you overclock your PC, it uses a little more than what it consumes on a regular basis.

 - When you overclock your PC, its fans rotate a little higher at speed, and that causes a lot of noise too.